davidemodolo/LLMs_for_Agent_Planning/thesis.md

 - Deliveroo.js
 - GPT models
   - why GPT
-  - why not LLAMA or other open source/open weight models
+  - why not LLAMA or other open source/open weight models -> no logit bias, not logprobs, worse understanding of the prompt (no answering with the action)
   - OpenAI API
 - Prompts

-# Chapter 3
+# Chapter 3 - Agent development

 - First approach: parsing server info + helping parameters -> going in the wrong direction
 - Second approach: stateless full raw + stateful
 - Final agent: new prompt, new data, still bad results

-# Chapter 4
+# Chapter 4 - How data has been collected

 - Stateless & Stateful, why stateful works better
 - Attention visualizer in BERT